ykawanabe/HealthWaterLog/README.md

 I chose "In Visualize tab, show a history of water intake on a day-to-day basis." because this task is more model layer focus.
 It also shows how flexible Data layer is.
 I took denormalization approach given the history can potentially expand to huge dataset depending on the duration.

 ## Any other details you wish to share?
+I used Xcode Version 11.5 for this project.

 It follows standard MVVM as much as it can without using FRP library. `VisualizeWaterIntakeViewModel` and `VisualizeWaterIntakeViewController` are good representation of this architecture.

+Some unit tests are added for the model layer to confirm the data is provided as expected.
+Additionally, method to generate dummy data, `saveMultipleRandomIntakesWithinAWeek` is added in `HealthWaterLogDataController` to test history feature manually.

 At the end, I ended up spend about 5 hours.
 However, there is a lot of enhancement I can make: